 Address: 3/5, Biplabi Anukai Chandra Street,Chandni Chowk, Kolkata

-This is not a restaurant but a small ghetto of all the Tibetan as well as Chinese settlers in town, the place has lot of small eateries right on the mouth of it.
-They whip some lip smacking Tibetan and Chinese breakfast, which gets over by 6 am.
+This is not a restaurant but a small ghetto of all the Tibetan as well as Chinese settlers in the town, the place has a lot of small eateries right on the mouth of it.
+They whip some lip-smacking Tibetan and Chinese breakfast, which gets over by 6 am.

 Address: Tiretti Bazaar, Close to Park Circus